 When running an ecommerce business, an important aspect is to come up with a place to store your inventory, such as a fulfillment center or warehouse.
 Further, you need effective ecommerce warehouse management to maintain control over your inventory and shipping.

-Even the most up-to-date and modern warehouse is not free of risks of failing the operations, because of factors such as poor staff performance, extensive volumes of manual work, increased expenses for the inventory of specific products, etc.
+Even the most up-to-date and modern warehouse is not free of risks of failing the operations because of factors such as poor staff performance, extensive volumes of manual work, increased expenses for the inventory of specific products, etc.

-What is a Warehouse?
+What Is a Warehouse?

 What is Warehousing?

-In the case of small businesses, all these can even take place in one room.
-While for the larger enterprises renting or owning big buildings becomes a must.
+In the case of small businesses, all these processes can take place in one room, while for the larger enterprises renting or owning big buildings becomes a must.